Roma Potiki: Legacy

 The poem Stones in her Mouth by Potiki inspired contemporary New Zealand choreographer Lemi Ponifasio to create a community leadership project also called Stones in her Mouth in 2013.
 This involved a group of Māori women holding workshops at marae and writing text that was then performed.

 He Ara Hou and Whatungarongaro

-Before actor Rena Owen was in Once Were Warriors she performed a similar role in theatre company He Ara Hou's play Whatungarongaro that Potiki a co-creator of.
-Owens performance in Whatungarongaro influenced her being cast in Once Were Warriors.
+Before actor Rena Owen was in Once Were Warriors, she performed a similar role in theatre company He Ara Hou's play Whatungarongaro that Potiki co-created.
+Owen's performance in Whatungarongaro influenced her being cast in Once Were Warriors.

 Playwright and director of theatre company Tawata Productions Hone Kouka cites seeing Whatungarongaro in 1991 at the Depot Theatre in Wellington as being life changing and convincing him that innovative Māori theatre had no boundaries.
 Another New Zealand theatre and film writer Briar Grace-Smith was an assistant to Potiki and learnt from the process of making Whatungarongaro.